-Please note that we are not accepting any more applications for 2018 as all positions have been filled.
+Please note that we are not accepting any more applications.
+The program has been suspended.

 Thank you for your interest in the Art & Research Residency program offered by the Visual Sociology and Museum Studies Lab (VSMS Lab) of the Cyprus University of Technology.
 The residency program provides academics, artists, curators and other professionals access to facilities and equipment for the purposes of developing and implementing a research or artistic project.

 The Art & Research Residency was launched in 2012 and it aims at encouraging:

 The Art & Research Residency can take place at any time of the year and its duration can vary from 2 weeks to 3 months depending on the project and the availability of space and equipment.
 The Residency does not cover any costs for accommodation or traveling expenses.

 Applicants need to fill in the application form which can be found below.
 Along with the application form please submit a CV.
 Visual artists are encouraged to direct us to their website or send us a PDF file with samples of their work (Optional).

 All applications should be send to: firstname.lastname@example.org

 January – March 2017, Maren Wickwire, anthropologist, filmmaker and human right advocate, Germany, USA.